-The Department of Philosophy offers courses in the subjects of Practical Philosophy, Theoretical Philosophy, Cognitive Science and Core Studies in the Arts and Sciences.
+The Department of Philosophy offers courses in the subjects of Practical Philosophy, Theoretical Philosophy and Cognitive Science.
 Within these subjects there are also shorter free-standing courses.

 Practical philosophy can be defined as the study of the foundations of philosophy (metaphysics, knowledge theory, logic) for "practical thinking ", with the emphasis on values, attitudes to life and norms of behaviour.
 Value theory and analysis of normative positions constitute the core of practical philosophy.
 The areas of "practical thinking" which are studied in particular are morals (moral philosophy and applied ethics), law (philosophy of law), politics (political philosophy), practical rationality (decision theory), religion (philosophy of religion) and art (aesthetics).

 Practical philosophy has also come to include philosophical anthropology (the study of human nature), scientific theory for humanities and social sciences and the analysis of argumentation.

 Within practical philosophy, several second cycle courses are offered in addition to a level 4 course which offer the opportunity to specialise within the main subject area for a one- or two-year master’s degree.
 For more information, please contact the department.